bbc/childrens-games-starter-pack/docs/settings.md

 ##onSettingsClosed

-`onSettingChanged` is called when a toggle is switched from the settings screen.
-This may be used to handle any game state changes that may need to take place once settings screen is closed.
+`onSettingsClosed` is called when the settings close button is clicked/actioned.
+This callback function may be used to handle any game state changes that may need to take place once settings screen is closed.

 ```js
 function onSettingsClosed() {